 (k) Work Area Pavement Markings.
 Unless otherwise indicated in the TCP, furnish all material and install reflectorized pavement markings in work areas for all base course, flexible pavement, and rigid pavement construction operations as follows:

 All Operations Except Seal Coat/Surface Treatment (Oil & Chip), Skin Patching, Slurry Seal, Heat Scarification, and Microresurfacing Operations.
-Before terminating work each day, replace all lane lines and centerlines covered or destroyed during the day’s operations with applicable pavement marking pattern, shown in Standard Drawing TC-8600 and the MUTCD.
+Before terminating work each day, replace all lane lines and centerlines covered or destroyed during the day’s operations with applicable pavement marking pattern, as shown on the Standard Drawing and the MUTCD.

 Seal Coat/Surface Treatment (Oil & Chip) and Skin Patching Operations.
 If lane lines or centerlines are covered or destroyed during the day's operations, install “No Pavement Markings” signs (W21-16) throughout the affected area, at the beginning and at intervals not exceeding 1/2 mile, before terminating work each day.
-In not less than 7 days or more than 14 days after completion of the operation, remove signs and replace all lane lines and centerlines covered or destroyed during the operation with the applicable pavement marking pattern shown in Standard Drawing TC-8600 and the MUTCD.
+In not less than 7 days or more than 14 days after completion of the operation, remove signs and replace all lane lines and centerlines covered or destroyed during the operation with the applicable pavement marking pattern, as shown on the Standard Drawing and the MUTCD.

 Slurry Seal, Heat Scarification, and Microresurfacing Operations.
 If lane lines or centerlines are covered or destroyed during the day's operations, install “No Pavement Markings” signs (W21-16) throughout the affected area, at the beginning and at intervals not exceeding 1/2 mile, before terminating work each day.
-In not less than 3 days or more than 7 days after completion of the operation, remove signs and replace all lane lines and centerlines covered or destroyed during the operation with applicable pavement marking pattern shown in Standard Drawing TC-8600 and the MUTCD.
+In not less than 3 days or more than 7 days after completion of the operation, remove signs and replace all lane lines and centerlines covered or destroyed during the operation with applicable pavement marking pattern, as shown on the Standard Drawing and the MUTCD.

 For seal coat/surface treatment, skin patching, slurry seal, heat scarification, and microresurfacing operations, the Representative may waive the curing period specified in the above bulleted item for the asphalt paving material due to traffic conditions or special circumstances.
 In these cases, install the applicable standard pavement marking pattern before terminating work each day and eliminate the requirement for installation of “No Pavement Markings” signs.